Special rates require proof of eligibility at check-in.

 The younger—okay, some would say "hipper"—sister restaurant of Pacific'O just across the walkway, focuses on fresh fish and produce from the owners' Upcountry farm.
 The influence, though, comes more from the Mediterranean than Asia.
 The nautical decor is contemporary, the menu is clever, the patio tables are truly beachfront, and the service is good.
 One of the partners—Stephan Bel Robert—is a wine connoisseur, so the lists at both restaurants are fantastic and surprisingly well priced. www.iomaui.com.
 Credit cards accepted.
 No lunch.

-You don't have to wrestle with the restaurant's formidable name (it's Hawai'i's state fish); simply tell the valet or concierge you're going to Hoo-moo-hoo-moo.
+You don't have to wrestle with the restaurant's formidable name (it's Hawaii's state fish); simply tell the valet or concierge you're going to Hoo-moo-hoo-moo.
 The Polynesian-style thatch-roofed, open-air restaurant "floats" atop a saltwater lagoon.
 It's exotic, romantic, and well suited for special occasions.
 Dinner is accompanied nightly by heavenly sunsets.
 Obviously, fresh fish dominates the menu here, but there's also Kobe beef, lamb, and even a vegetarian plate.
+Order the "Growing Future Farmers Salad"—$1 of each one sold goes to the Maui County Farm Bureau program of the same name.
 For dessert, try an over-the-top coconut rice pudding tower or Humu hula pie. www.grandwailea.com.
 Credit cards accepted.
 No lunch.

 A bustling and family-oriented spot on Kaanapali Beach at Whalers Village shopping center, this restaurant designed to look like a sprawling '30s beach house represents a partnership between TS Restaurants group and Hawaii Regional Cuisine pioneer chef Peter Merriman.
-They serve up large dinner portions of everything from fresh local fish and Maui Cattle Company beef to Hula Grill "traditions" like rosemary- and wood-roasted rack of lamb to sweet potato ravioli.
+They serve up large dinner portions with an emphasis on fresh local fish—try the macadamia-nut crusted catch, fire-grilled ahi steak, or coconut seafood chowder.
 Just in the mood for an umbrella-adorned cocktail and some pupu?
-Go to the Barefoot Bar where you can wiggle your toes in the sand while you sip.
+Go to the Barefoot Bar, where you can wiggle your toes in the sand while you sip.
 The beach is called "Dig Me"—you'll understand why after just a few moments. www.hulagrill.com.
 Credit cards accepted.

 As suggested by our Facebook fans: